vaskin/scrum-poker-pro/README.md

 # Cloud provider

-We use Scaleway as our cloud provider.
+We use AWS as our cloud provider.
 The main selection criteria were the availability of Kubernetes, PostgreSQL, S3, Container Registry managed services as well as the presence of a provider in Terraform for resource management.
 Yes, we follow the Infrastructure as Code approach.
-And of course the price.

 # Workloads